 Setting Up Categories

-From your email, categories are found on the Home ribbon.
-From your calendar, categories are found in the Event menu.
+Categories are on the Home ribbon when you are in email.
+From your calendar, they are in the Event menu.
 You can also find them by right-clicking on an email, appointment, task or contact.
-Utilize the categorize menu to set a Quick Click category for messages and manage your categories more efficiently.

 The Color Categories dialog box allows you to create and rename categories, select colors, and assign shortcut keys, which is essential for organizing messages and calendar events.